-Burgers based on beets are all the rage in the vegan world.
+Vegan beet burgers are all the rage in the plant-based world.
 The red color is absolutely gorgeous!
-Serve as you would any other kind of burger — on buns or in pita bread, with your favorite fixings.
-They’re so flavorful, though, that I like to serve them on their own.
-If anything, I’d add a dollop of a quick vegan tartar sauce and serve these on their own with salad.
+Serve as you would any other kind of burger — on buns or in pita bread, with your favorite condiments.
+They’re so flavorful that I like to serve them on their own.
+If anything, I’d add a dollop of a quick vegan tartar sauce and serve them with salad.

 Makes about 12 small slider-sized burgers, or 6 to 8 larger burgers

 - 1 to 1 1/4 pounds beets (3 to 4 medium or several smaller ones)

 - 1/2 cup quick-cooking oats (oatmeal)

 - 1 tablespoon olive oil

 - 15- to 16-ounce can kidney or red beans, drained and rinsed